Benign Prostatic Hyperplasia (BPH)

 - You have a urethral stricture.

-- You have some neurological disorders, such as Parkinson’s disease or multiple sclerosis.
+- You have neurological disorders, such as Parkinson’s disease or multiple sclerosis.

-- Ablative procedures: Your surgeon will use this procedure to vaporize obstructive tissue to increase urine flow.
-It causes less bleeding and quicker recovery time than invasive surgery.
+- Ablative procedures: The laser will vaporize obstructive tissue to increase urine flow.
+This procedure reduces bleeding with faster recovery than MIS surgery.

 - Enucleation procedures: Holmium Laser Enucleation of the Prostate (HoLEP) removes all the obstructive prostate tissue, increasing the urine flow and preventing recurrence.
 The pathologist will examine the removed tissue for prostate cancer and other diseases.

 - Prostatic urethral lift (PUL): The surgeon will use specialized tags to compress the sides of the prostate to increase the urine flow.
 The doctor may recommend this procedure if your symptoms are mild.
 However, recurrent symptoms may require endoscopic surgery.